vincentjoy/Python-Rest-API-Beginner/README.md

+# Profile Rest API

-This project is for learning the Djnago Rest API fraework
+This project is for learning the Djnago Rest API framework